someone-stole-my-name/docker-languagetool/readme.md

 Or you run it in background via `-d` option.

-Run with no minimum rights and RAM
+Run with minimum rights and RAM limit

     docker run --name languagetool \
         --cap-drop=ALL \